Ramona-Saintandre/pumpkin-leaves-halloween2k9/readme.md

 Well off to do the next project. :ghost:
 Since I live in Michigan, and we have a major :snowflake: snowstorm coming.

-Think I need to make a ghost page with snow falling. :smiley:
+Think I need to make a ghost page with falling snow . :smiley:

 ## Resources used